Examples of nonpolygonal limit shapes in i.i.d. first-passage percolation and infinite coexistence in spatial growth models: Introduction

 It is tempting to try to obtain a strictly convex limit shape by taking a limit of measures $\mu_n$ such that $B_{\mu_n}$ have progressively denser sets of extreme points, but unfortunately the limit one gets in our example is the unit ball of $\ell^1$.

-We also obtain examples of measures $\mu$ such that, at the points $v\in\ext(B_\mu)$ which lie on the boundary of the $\ell^1$-unit ball, $\partial B_\mu$ is infinitely differentiable.
-This should be compared with the work of Zhang \cite{Z}, where such behavior was ruled out for certain $\mu$.
-Last, as we explain in Section~\ref{sec:construction}, we can produce measures $\mu$ which are not purely atomic that have $\sides(B_{\mu}) = \infty$.
+We also obtain examples of measures $\mu$ such that, at the points $v\in \ext(B_\mu)$ which lie on the boundary of the $\ell^1$-unit ball, $\partial B_\mu$ is infinitely differentiable.
+This should be compared with the work of Zhang~\cite{Z}, where such behavior was ruled out for certain $\mu$.
+Last, as we explain in Section~\ref{secconstruction}, we can produce measures $\mu$ which are not purely atomic that have $\sides(B_{\mu}) = \infty$.

-Theorem \ref{thm:infinitesides} has implications for the Richardson growth model, whose definition we recall next.
+Theorem~\ref{thminfinitesides} has implications for the Richardson growth model, whose definition we recall next.
 Fix $x_{1},\ldots,x_{k}\in\mathbb{Z}^{2}$ and imagine that at time $0$ the site $x_{i}$ is inhabited by a species of type $i$.
 Each species spreads at unit speed, taking time $\tau_{e}$ to cross an edge $e\in\mathbb{E}$.
-An uninhabited site is exclusively and permanently colonized by the first species that reaches it, i.e., $y\in\mathbb{Z}^{2}$ is occupied at time $t$ by the $i$-th species if $\tau(y,x_{i})\leq t$ and $\tau(y,x_{i})<\tau(y,x_{j})$ for all $j\neq i$.
-When there are \emph{unique geodesics}, i.e., $\mathbb{P}$-a.s.\ no two paths have the same passage time, as is the case when $\mu$ is continuous, each site is eventually occupied by a unique species.
+An uninhabited site is exclusively and permanently colonized by the first species that reaches it, that is, $y\in\mathbb{Z}^{2}$ is occupied at time $t$ by the $i$th species if $\tau(y,x_{i})\leq t$ and $\tau(y,x_{i})<\tau(y,x_{j})$ for all $j\neq i$.
+When there are \textit{unique geodesics}, that is, $\mathbb {P}$-a.s. no two paths have the same passage time, as is the case when $\mu$ is continuous, each site is eventually occupied by a unique species.
 We shall also want to consider measures $\mu$ with atoms.
-The definition of the model in this case is formally the same, but note that there may be sites which are never colonized, i.e., those sites $y$ for which $\min_{1\leq i\leq k}\tau(y,x_i)$ is achieved by multiple $x_i$'s.
+The definition of the model in this case is formally the same, but note that there may be sites which are never colonized, that is, those sites $y$ for which $\min_{1\leq i\leq k}\tau(y,x_i)$ is achieved by multiple $x_i$'s.